26. Bloomberg L.P.

 Revenues 2018: $ 10.000 billion (€ 8.467 billion)

 Bloomberg L.P. is a global information service provider, primarily concerned with the transmission of financial data.
 By means of the Bloomberg Professional Service, Bloomberg provides a standardised platform for its approximately 250.000 professional users from all over the world, delivering various forms of finance and market information services.
 The media company contains a news agency, a television channel, radio stations, a publisher and online service.
 Bloomberg employs about 9.4000 people in 125 countries, 2000 of which are journalists.
 Michael Bloomberg holds 90 percent of shares and is not only the founder but also the major shareholder of the company.
-Bloomberg stepped down from the company leadership position when he was voted the mayor of New York in 2001.
-In the fall of 2008, Bloomberg successfully campaigned for an amendment to New York City's term-limits law that would allow him to run for a third term in 2009.
-Bloomberg won the election on November 3, 2009.
+Bloomberg stepped down from the company leadership position when he was voted the mayor of New York in 2001, only to return to the company after having served three terms in 2014.

 731 Lexington Avenue